Signs of Mold After a Storm

 But what about the mold you cannot see?
-Musty odors usually point to mold.
+Musty odors usually point to mold, and mold causes poor indoor air quality.
 RTK can test to see where the odor is coming from so that you can remediate with confidence, and don’t miss any hidden sources or spots.
 Summer months are particularly prone to mold growth as high humidity and heat accelerate the proliferation of this fungus.

 If you are having physical symptoms such as itchy eyes, cough or wheezing that occur in one location of the premises that clear up when you are elsewhere, it’s a sure bet that the location is harboring mold.
-If you have any of the following unexplained symptoms, they may be caused by MOLD EXPOSURE.
+If you have any of the following unexplained symptoms, they may be caused by MOLD EXPOSURE and poor indoor air quality.
 In that case, you should have a mold and indoor air quality test.

 - Runny or stuffy nose

 - Itchy eyes, nose and throat

 If a storm caused a leak from your foundation walls or your roof into your basement, mold is sure to follow.
 A mold colony can grow within 24 – 48 hours.
 So, it’s important to test for mold because when the next storm hits, the structural issue that allowed water intrusion will likely occur again if it is not repaired.
 Mold can eat away at wood structure, floorboards, and sheetrock, leaving them susceptible to decay.